dvasilev86/fake-api-test-robot/README.md

 # Project Structure

 The project utilizes [Robot Framework](https://robotframework.org/).
-Robot may have a bit unusual syntax for most people that are not familiar with it, as it relies on whitespace as delimiter between calls, arguments, variables and pretty much everything else - one space is treated as part of the name/literal, two+ spaces are considered a delimiter.
+Robot may have a bit unusual syntax for most people that are not familiar with it, as it relies on whitespace as delimiter between calls, arguments, variables and pretty much everything - one space is treated as part of the name/literal, two+ spaces are considered a delimiter.
 My own preference for editing Robot code is [PyCharm](https://www.jetbrains.com/pycharm/) with [Hyper RobotFramework Support plugin](https://plugins.jetbrains.com/plugin/16382-hyper-robotframework-support).

 ## Notable files

 - **requirements.txt** - contains the [pip](https://pypi.org/) packages required for this project to run
-- **.gitignore** - i have put all irrelevant or artifact files into it, but if you choose different IDE (e.g. VSCode) or some something else is different on your platform - the file may require editing before you decide to extend it with version control
+- **.gitignore** - I have put all irrelevant or artifact files into it, but if you choose different IDE (e.g. VSCode) or something else is different on your platform - the file may require editing before you decide to extend it with version control (so that you do not commit irrelevant files)
-- **report.html** - the produced report, either by `robot` or `pabot` commands, the former is the original command to invoke tests, and the latter is the parallel executor
+- **report.html** - the produced report, either by `robot` or `pabot` commands, **the former is the original Robot Framework command to invoke tests, and the latter is the parallel executor**
 - **online_bookstore/api_paths.resource** - contains URL definitions of the system under test - **SUT** (in this case, our [fake Rest API](https://fakerestapi.azurewebsites.net/index.html)) which are used by the tests to make http calls.
 Also note that it includes a python (.py) file that resolves configurable variables related to the URLs.
 - **.github/workflows/run-all-tests.yaml** - the Github Actions workflow file